Dr Mark Bailey

 Meme-gene co-evolution and human brain evolution

-I have an interest in the process by which the human brain came to be the way it is during the last phase of human evolution since approx. 1 Myr ago.
+I have an interest in the process by which the human brain came to be the way it is during the last phase of human evolution since approximately 1 million years ago.
 The most striking changes during this period involved a massive increase in brain size and the evolution of language capabilities.
 My research question focuses round the reasons for these changes – why were a very large brain and language of use to early humans, or, rather, in service of what did these capacities evolve?
 A significant part of the answer may lie in the role played by memes in governing what was and was not useful in the social domain – via gossip, competition, performance, religious practices, etc., and the new facet of human existence that went with the communication facility provided by spoken language – reputation.

 Other areas of research